billhorsman/inline_styles_mailer/README.md

 This gem might also work with Rails 3.0 (or Rails 3.1 without the asset pipeline enabled) but I haven't tested it.
 You'd have to use the <code>stylesheet_path</code> option.

+## Ruby 1.9.2

+I needlessly make use of some Ruby 1.9.2 syntax so this isn't going to work with Ruby 1.8.7.
+Patches welcome!

 ## Development

 Questions or problems?
 Please post them on the [issue tracker](https://github.com/billhorsman/inline_styles_mailer/issues).
 You can contribute changes by forking the project and submitting a pull request.
 You can ensure the tests passing by running `bundle` and `rake`.